-Top 5 2nd Quarter Trades of IR - GuruFocus.com
+Top 5 2nd Quarter Trades of Ir - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, IRONWOOD WEALTH MANAGEMENT, INC. bought 1,670 shares of ARCA:IJR for a total holding of 133,918.
-The trade had a 0.11% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.35.
+Iron Financial, LLC reduced their investment in NAS:AAPL by 3,791 shares.
+The trade had a 0.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $151.81.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.